Things to Do in San Jose, Costa Rica

 7. Try some Craft Beer or Join a Tour

 Costa Ricans are quite proud of their fairly new craft beer industry.
-In the downtown area there are various restaurants which feature some of their best.
-There is also an option to join a craft beer tour one evening for $30 USD or you can just go to “Good Karma Artisan Ales & Café” for some good food and try the self-proclaimed “best beer in town.”
+In the downtown area, there are various restaurants which feature some of the best.
+There is also an option to join a craft beer tour one evening for $30 USD.
+Or, you can just go to “Good Karma Artisan Ales & Café” for some good food and try the self-proclaimed “best beer in town.”
 Prices are reasonable and there is live music from time to time.